csabapalfi/pagespeed-insights-scripts/README.md

 | First CPU Idle (FCI)        |    2   | <3.6s | >6.5s |
 | Time to Interactive (TTI)   |    5   | <3.8s | >7.3s |

-### Metrics are estimated with Lantern
+### Metrics are estimated with a simulation (Lantern)

-**[Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md) is the part of Lighthouse that estimates metrics.
-Lantern models page activity and simulates browser execution.** It can also emulate mobile network and CPU execution.
-The input data for the simulation is a performance trace captured without any throttling (hence the fast execution time).
+[Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md) is the part of Lighthouse that models page activity and simulates browser execution to estimate metrics.

-There’s an [accuracy and variability analysis](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#) available.
-Lantern trades off accuracy but also mitigates certain sources variability.
-Metrics can be over/underestimated because of:

-* differences in the unthrottled trace vs real device/throttling
-* details ignored or simplified to make the simulation workable

-### Recommendations for using the score

-* Even if not 100% accurate **metrics in the red highlight genuine/urgent problems**
-* Use the scores to **look for longer term trends and identify big changes**
-* Reduce variability by forcing AB test variants, doing multiple runs, etc
-* Keep in mind that even with reduced variability some inherent inaccuracies remain
-* Use the `pagespeed-score` cli to reduce/identify variability and to investigate inaccuracies

 ## The `pagespeed-score` module